dBCooper2/tr-portfolio/README.md

 ### Headshot Image:

-To edit the headshot that appears on the site, simply take your headshot and add it to the `/public/images/` directory in the project.
+To update your headshot, add the new photo to the `/public/images/` directory in the project.
 Then copy the name of the filename, and locate the file `/src/components/Summary.jsx` and locate the following code:

 ```jsx
 <Image